-The Credit Union received government grants during the year ended December 31, 2022 in the amount of \$48,637 (2021 - \$119,684) related to the Canada Emergency Wage Subsidy ("CEWS") and \$6,989 (2021 - \$11,519) related to the Canada Emergency Rent Subsidy ("CERS").
+The Credit Union received government grants during the year ended December 31, 2023 in the amount of \$nil (2022 - \$48,637) related to the Canada Emergency Wage Subsidy ("CEWS") and \$nil (2022 - \$6,989) related to the Canada Emergency Rent Subsidy ("CERS").
 The Credit Union's CEWS and CERS eligibility is determined based on a revenue decline test prescribed by the Canada Revenue Agency ("CRA").
 Amounts have been included as an offset to employee salaries and benefits and occupancy costs respectively.